iterative/datachain/docs/quick-start.md

 }
 ```

-Example of downloading only \"high-confidence cat\" inferred images
+Example of downloading only _`high-confidence cat`_ inferred images
 using JSON metadata:

 ``` py